[Physics FAQ] - [Copyright]

 1/2 (gmatter + gantimatter) = gphoton

 Our argument, which is an adaptation of the "Morrison argument" described in , will only make two basic assumptions.
 It will assume that energy is conserved.
-And it will assume that "fundamental constants," such as the inertial mass of the proton or electron, or the speed of light, do not vary with height above the Earth.
+And it will assume that "fundamental constants," such as the inertial mass of the proton or electron, or the speed of light, do not vary with height above Earth's surface.
 It will also use well-tested experimental results (such as the fact that E=m c2 has been observed to hold to high accuracy).
 As explained above, when this equation is coupled with gravitational redshift experiments, it shows that antimatter must fall down with an acceleration within 0.04% of that of ordinary matter.

 Start with a chunk of matter and a chunk of antimatter, each of mass m (mass is always understood here to mean inertial mass), at the top of a tower of height L. These "chunks" could, for example, be a proton and antiproton, which have been experimentally observed to have the same inertial mass to within one part in 100 thousand million.
 If we combine these two chunks, they form a photon (actually a bunch of photons).
 If we measure the energy of these photons locally (by, for example, looking at their frequency), special relativity tells us that we will see